dsc-courses/practice.dsc40a.com/problems/ss2-24-midterm/ss2-24-midterm-q11.md

 ( ) Yes
 ( ) No

-Explain your answer.

 # BEGIN SOLUTION

 Yes

+<average>81</average>

+# END SOLUTION

+# END SUBPROB

+# BEGIN SUBPROB

+Explain your answer above.

+# BEGIN SOLUTION

 There can be multiple optimal weight vectors $\vec w^*$ that achieve the lowest mean squared error for the hypothesis function because of the linear dependence between the columns in the design matrix.
-This results in non-unique solutions for the weight coefficients, allowing for various combinations of weights that produce the same optimal prediction outcome.
+This means the matrix is not full rank, so there are infinite solutions.
+This also results in non-unique solutions for the weight coefficients, allowing for various combinations of weights that produce the same optimal prediction outcome.

+<average>62</average>

 # END SOLUTION